GaetanLepage/phd-manuscript/sections/5_rl/1_rl_intro/0_index.typ

 Finally, it required more advanced techniques to train a working system.

-#draft[TODO: give an example in autonomous driving]
-Sample efficiency has been

-#draft[
-  Cite more papers (if possible that I have not yet cited in the intro) ]

 *Games.*
 Board or video games are suitable candidates for #acr("DRL") techniques.
+Video games are intrinsically operated virtually; board games can easily be transposed to computer programs.
-They are intrinsically operated virtually, allowing for scalable training data generation.
+This convenient property allows for scalable training data generation.
 Contrary to applications in robotics, they do not require any special transfer techniques to a real target environment.
-Also, some games are by nature easy, constrained problems were achieving an optimal policy is sometimes easily feasible.
+Also, some games are, by nature, easy, constrained problems in which achieving an optimal policy is sometimes easily feasible.
 As such, they have been used as toy examples or benchmark tasks to evaluate #acr("RL") algorithms.
 The aforementioned Atari benchmark @mnih_playing_2013 provides #acr("RL") environments of varying difficulty.
+Regarding board games, the _AlphaGo_ @silver_mastering_2016 and _AlphaZero_ @silver_mastering_2017  models from DeepMind have shown superhuman performance on the challenging game of Go.
+While _AlphaGo_ was first trained on human expert games and only later fine-tuned using #acr("RL"), _AlphaZero_ exclusively leveraged self-play to learn the policy.
+This is a clear example of how #acr("DRL") can solve complex tasks by exploiting massive amount of interactions with the environment.